Frameright/image-display-control-web-component/image-display-control/docs/reference/attributes.md

 what.
 If not set, the web component will zoom in on the region that best fits the current element size.

-To force the web component not to zoom in on any region, essentialy behaving like a standard `<img>` tag with `object-fit: cover`, you can set this attribute to `data-image-region-id="<no region>"`.
+To force the web component not to zoom in on any region, essentially behaving like a standard `<img>` tag with `object-fit: cover`, you can set this attribute to `data-image-region-id="<no region>"`.
 This is essentially the same as setting `data-disabled="all"`, although the CSS containment will still be applied.